 C++ API to merge PDF to JPG

-C++ Cloud SDK to combine PDF files and export the result to JPG format
+C++ SDK to combine PDF files and export the result to JPG format

 Use C++ library to merge PDF to JPG via REST API.
 Easily combine two or more PDF files into a single JPG file using C++.